 It is important to plan ahead and start early when applying for financial aid.
 The entire financial aid process can take up to six weeks.
 But don’t worry; the financial aid office is here to help!
 We’ll help you understand everything you need to know, and give you tips on how to avoid delays.
 Our goal is to make applying for financial aid as simple as possible!

-Although you can apply for financial aid at any time, our PRIORITY DEADLINE is: June 1, 2013.
+Although you can apply for financial aid at any time, our PRIORITY DEADLINE is: June 1st of each year.
 All information must be in our office by this date to ensure your financial aid is in place before your bill is due, and to receive maximum consideration for financial aid.
 Filing late increases the risk that funds may be depleted before your application can be reviewed.

 Before You Apply

 To be eligible for Financial Aid you need to:

 Once you have determined that you are eligible, you are ready to begin the steps to apply for financial aid.
 You must reapply for financial aid EVERY YEAR you wish to receive aid.